Sunny Side, Virginia

 Sunny Side is an unincorporated community in Buckingham and Cumberland counties, in the U.S. state of Virginia.
 Sunny Side was a stop on the Farmville and Powhatan Railroad from 1884 to 1905 and then on the Tidewater and Western Railroad from 1905 to 1917.
-It is on the new Virginia State Route 13 between Powhatan, Virginia and Cumberland, Virginia from 1918 to today.
+It is on the new Virginia State Route 13 between Powhatan and Cumberland from 1918 to today.